 almost 80 I'm entitled to have fun and avoid work.
 Observing and

-figuring things out is fun.
-Writing papers is work.
-Besides,
+figuring things out is fun; writing papers is work.

-My light curve observations will be "in the public domain" for
+My observations are now "in the public domain" for this

-essential to any publication just mention this in the
+publication just mention this in the Acknowledgement section.

 Vanderburg, Andrew and Saul A. Rappaport, 2018,